-This all legs conditioning workout is a CrossFit-style workout featuring running, jumping lunges, step-ups, burpees, air squats and deadlifts.
+This all legs conditioning workout is a functional fitness workout featuring running, jumping lunges, step-ups, burpees, air squats and deadlifts.
 This workout challenges your cardiovascular conditioning but also builds lower body strength and endurance.

 The concept of this workout is simple, start with first 800 m run then work through the rest of the movements before finishing with another 800 m run at the end.
 It’s just one big set, performed “for time” or, as fast as possible, with good form, of course.

 All you’ll need is a barbell for the deadlifts and a place to run.

 - 800 m Run

 - 50 Barbell Deadlifts

 - 100 Step Ups